Reduce your waste during the cold and flu season with the following tips.

 You can spend lots of money on tools and gadgets designed specifically for making fermented foods—airlocks to let gas escape from jars, lids with small “windows” you open in order to release gas, glorified glass jars rebranded as “small fermentation crocks,” expensive weights, mandolines to cut vegetables quickly and uniformly… These tools all sound nice […]

-Click here to go straight to the recipe When I prep sauerkraut, I add salt to a bowl of chopped vegetables, crush the vegetables, let them sit while they release water and then pack everything into clean jars.
-When I prep kimchi, I add a lot of salt to a bowl of chopped vegetables, pour […]
+Click here to go straight to the recipe When I prep sauerkraut, I add salt to a bowl of chopped cabbage and other vegetables, crush the vegetables, let them sit while they release water and then pack everything into clean jars.
+When I prep kimchi, I add a lot of salt to a bowl of […]

 One more menu to go after this and I’ll have a full week’s worth.
 As I’ve written in some of my other menu posts, I don’t actually cook a different dish every day.
 In fact, please don’t follow a entirely different menu every day.
 If you follow this menu today, cook another menu tomorrow and […]